 Departure tax There is no airport departure tax payable (previously this was 25CUC per person).

 Public WIFI.
-The departure lounge area of Terminal 3 of the Havana airport has a wifi point.
-So if you have a public wifi card with any credit remaining, you can use this here while waiting for your flight.
+The departure lounge area of both Terminal 2 and Terminal 3 of Havana airport has wifi.
+So if you have a Cuban public wifi card with any credit remaining, you can use this here while waiting for your flight.